nodejs/node/doc/api/http.md

 If `socket.setTimeout()` is called here, the timeout will be replaced with `server.keepAliveTimeout` when the socket has served a request (if `server.keepAliveTimeout` is non-zero).

+This event is guaranteed to be passed an instance of the {net.Socket} class, a subclass of {stream.Duplex}, unless the user specifies a socket type other than {net.Socket}.

 ### Event: `'request'`
 <!-- YAML